advplyr/hls-playlist-generator/README.md

 ### Background
 When direct streaming a video via HLS, the segment lengths are determined by the key frames.

-In order to generate an accurate playlist, hls-playlist-generator first extracts the key frames using `ffprobe` and uses the target segment length specified to choose the correct segment lengths that `ffmpeg` would use.
+In order to generate an accurate playlist, hls-playlist-generator first extracts the key frames using `ffprobe`, `mp4box`, or `matroska` depending on the container, then uses the target segment length to choose the correct lengths that `ffmpeg` would use.

+.mp4 files will use `mp4box` to extract keyframes (takes < 1s)
+.mkv files will use `matroska` to extract keyframes (takes < 1s) all other containers will use `ffprobe` (takes 1 - 30s)

+Thanks to [Ivshti/retrieve-keyframes](https://github.com/Ivshti/retrieve-keyframes) for the fast .mp4 and .mkv keyframe extraction

 ## Requirements